CordyJ/Open-Grok/README.txt

-Grok for Turing Plus
+Grok for Turing+
+Copyright (c) Richard C. Holt, James R. Cordy and others

-Jim Cordy, October 2000
+James R. Cordy, October 2000

-Revised for Turing+ 6.0, Jim Cordy, March 2019
+Revised for Turing+ 6.0, March 2019

 This version of Grok is written in Turing+.
 You will need to install the Open Turing+ compiler (tpc) to build it.